Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 #### Refining your layers once they are moved to Japantown:

-- When your layer is ready for testing, both you and the admin will need to move it to the desired location in Japantown: first the admin has to change the position in the ARpoise directory registry, and then you need to change the positions of the POIs in your own porPOIse account.
+- When your layer is ready for testing, both you and the admin will need to move it to the desired location in Japantown:
+- first the admin has to change the position in the ARpoise directory registry,
+- then you need to change the positions of the POIs in your own porPOIse account.

 - Once your layer is positioned in Japantown, you can still change and test it from home using [remote testing with Fixed Location](UsingARpoiseApp.md#exercise2-remote-viewing-of-brush-the-sky-in-san-jose-japantown), as you already learned in the [Using ARpoise App: Remote Viewing with Fixed Position](UsingARpoiseApp.md#-hidden-histories) tutorial.